-• Out of 80 graduates, about two particulars teaching/learning environment and teacher student relationship got similar types of ratings value as, 56-60 with "high value", which indicates that college teaching learning and teacher-student relationship is very good.

-- Additionally, 20-24 rated teaching/learning environment and teacher student relationship with "moderate" rating value. - However, there was no single graduate who rated these particulars as "low value". - The efficiency of the education delivery would be better if teaching learning environment and the teacher-student relationship are good.
+- Out of 75 graduates, about two particulars teaching/learning environment and teacher student relationship got similar types of ratings value as, 54- 55 with "high value", which indicates that college teaching learning and teacherstudent relationship is very good. - Additionally, 19-20 rated teaching/learning environment and teacher student relationship with "moderate" rating value and only one who respond this with "low value". - The efficiency of the education delivery would be better if teaching learning environment and the teacher-student relationship are good.